aws-amplify/docs/docs/cli/function/build-options.md

 Amplify will run `pipenv install` in your function's source directory during builds using either Pipenv's default virtual environment, or whichever virtual environment happens to be active.
 Then, during the packaging stage, the contents of the `site-packages` directory for that virtual environment will be zipped up along with the function-specific files.

 The contents of the Python build can include local development dependencies (e.g. for testing) in addition to those necessary for your function to run.
-Packages installed as "editable" (using the `-e` flag) will not be  packaged, as their only representation in the `site-packages` directory is an `.egg-link` file pointing to the local, editable code of the dependency.
+Packages installed as "editable" (using the `-e` flag) will not be  packaged, as they are represented as an `.egg-link` file pointing to the local, editable code of the dependency.